-Interface Settings UART 38400 baud, 8 bits, no parity bit, 1 stop bit.
-Output messages: NMEA GGA, GLL, GSA, GSV, RMC, VTG, TXT (no UBX).
+Interface Settings UART1 output 38400 baud, 8 bits, no parity bit, 1 stop bit.
+NMEA protocol with GGA, GLL, GSA, GSV, RMC, VTG, TXT messages are output by default.
+UBX protocol is enabled by default but no output messages are enabled by default.
+RTCM 3.3 protocol output is not supported.